Published By Janet Gershen-Siegel at July 23rd, 2018

 Non-Reporting Trade Accounts can also be helpful.
 While you do want trade accounts to report to a minimum of one of the CRAs, a trade account which does not report can still be of some value.
 You can always ask non-reporting accounts for trade references.
 Additionally credit accounts of any sort should help you to better even out business expenditures, thereby making financial planning less complicated.
 These are providers like PayPal Credit, T-Mobile, and Best Buy.

-Are there 8 – 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto fleet credit.
 These are service providers such as BP and Conoco.
-Use this credit to buy, repair, and take care of vehicles.
+Use this credit to buy fuel, and to repair and take care of vehicles.
 Make certain to apply using the company’s EIN.

 Have you been responsibly managing the credit you’ve gotten up to this point?
 Then move to cash credit.
 These are companies like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are businesses such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are commonly MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are feasible.
+If you have more trade accounts reporting, then these are feasible.

 Know what is happening with your credit.
 Make sure it is being reported and fix any errors ASAP.
-Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the particulars, not just the scores.

 Update the info if there are errors or the data is incomplete.